Collision rules (rules of the road)

-Find out about important rules of the road for powerboats and sailboats in Western Australian waters.
+Find out about the 'rules of the road' for powerboats and sailboats in Western Australian waters.

 Western Australia follows internationally established rules of the road for boating.